 kepenginiz your shutter

 - renk color→

 Other Turkish Consonant Changes

-Some of the other unvoiced consonants which change to their voiced form in similar fashion are as follows:
+Other unvoiced consonants which change to their voiced form in front of suffixed vowels:

 |ak||white||akı||the white/his white|

 |ek||addition||eki||the addition/its addition|